sudar/bulk-delete/readme.md

 1. Delete posts based on type

-2. Delete posts based on date, post visibility or choose to move them to trash or delete permanently

-3. Delete Posts by Categories or Tags
+2. Delete Posts by Categories or Tags

-4. Delete Posts by Custom taxonomies
+3. Delete Posts by Custom taxonomies

 ## Changelog ##